 - Add oats, water, maple syrup, cinnamon, and salt to the pressure cooker pot and stir.
 Secure the lid and turn pressure release knob to a sealed position.

 - Cook at high pressure for 2 minutes.

 - When cooking is complete, use a natural release for 10 minutes (may also use a full natural release if not in a hurry).
 If liquid sprays through the valve, turn back to the sealed position and allow to cool for 5-10 minutes.

 - Serve hot with a Frozen Whipped Cream Dollop, fresh fruit, almonds, an extra drizzle of maple syrup, and/or a sprinkle of cinnamon, if desired.

 - Store leftovers in the fridge.
-Reheat with a splash of milk to make it creamy again.
+Reheat with a splash of milk to make creamy again

-- Swap maple syrup out for brown sugar for a classic Cinnamon Brown Sugar flavor
+- Swap maple syrup for brown sugar to create a classic Cinnamon Brown Sugar flavor

 - Do not use steel cut oats or quick cooking oats for this recipe, the cook times are different